PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Method

 The PointSCNet first uses the original point cloud data as input.
-A series of points $X_{position}{\in}\mathbb{R}^{N^{'}\times 3}$ in the space are sampled via FPS, and the ball query method is used to obtain all points that are within a radius to the sampled point, denoted as
+A series of points $X_{position}{\in}\mathbb{R}^{N^{'}\times 3}$ in the space are sampled via FPS, and the ball query method is used to get all points which are within a radius to the sampled point, denoted as